 Sensitive personal information

-Sensitive personal information (SPI) was a designation, added by the CPRA, that builds on the concept of personal information, which was originally laid out by the CCPA.
+Sensitive personal information (SPI) is a new data designation added by the CPRA—one that build on the concept of personal information, which was originally laid out by the CCPA.

 - Log-in information for financial accounts